huntergregory/affect-detection-with-wearables/README.md

 # affect-detection-with-wearables

-We pre-processed the data adn given the methodolgy that we used for upsampling (Interpolation), we were able to compress the data into a 23MB csv.
+We pre-processed the data and given the methodolgy that we used for upsampling (Interpolation), we were able to compress the data into a 23MB csv.

 Our thought process behind this was making the reproducibility process easier and more seemless.

-The .csv, called WESAD-one-sec-shift.csv, is included in our submission but can other be found in huntergregory/affect-detection-with-wearables: https://github.com/huntergregory/affect-detection-with-wearables
+The .csv, called WESAD-one-sec-shift.csv, is included in our submission but can also be found in huntergregory/affect-detection-with-wearables: https://github.com/huntergregory/affect-detection-with-wearables

 Our report can be reproduced using this .csv in an R markdown file.